pypa/pip/docs/html/user_guide.rst

 .. attention::

     The legacy resolver is deprecated and unsupported.
-New features, such as :doc:`reference/installation-report`, may not function correctly
-    with the legacy resolver. **These issues will not be fixed.**
+New features, such as :doc:`reference/installation-report`, will not work with the legacy resolver and this resolver will be removed in a future release.

 Context and followup
 --------------------